novellac/lftm/projects/rubrics/interactionsWithMysoginists.md

+## Dates n Times

+The call with AA was on Thursday March 6, 2025 at 11:03AM.
+It lasted for 11mins.
+It took place via a Slack huddle

 ## Feelings about CN

 I understand that when it comes to even matters of product and vision, you'll inevitably side with BE over FE.
 And frankly, I don't care.
 I will continue the code gymnastics FE is now accustomed to in the absence of strong BE and Product support for FE.
 I have always supported VT's mission and users and will continue to do so.